txomon/python-tutorial/README.md

 Before starting off with the first project, I would consider a few things that usually developer come across on their own:

 - Spaces in directories or files are forbidden.
-They cause a ton of trouble and we end up paying the price way later when changing paths it's practically impossible
+Spaces cause a ton of trouble and we end up paying the price way later when changing paths it's practically impossible
 - Create a directory to hold all our code.
 Having projects in the desktop is handy, but code ends up getting mixed with downloads and what not, and that gets unmanageable quickly.
 Here there are a few approaches:
   - Directory in the root called "projects" or "code" (`/projects/`)
   - Directory in HOME (`/home/javier/projects/`), supposing the path doesn't contain any space, called "projects" or "code"